TeamStatus/standalone/README.md

 	> Database URL

-* ENCRYPTED_FIELDS_SALT

-> Salt used to encrypt sensitive fields in the database.
-Must not change after database was initialized.
-Losing this values will render your database useless. *Must be exactly 8 characters long*

 * ENCRYPTED_FIELDS_PASSWORD

 	> Password used to encrypt sensitive fields in the database.
 Must not change after database was initialized.
 Losing this values will render your database useless.